Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Ethynylestradiol is a synthetic form of estrogen, and it remains active even if you take it orally.
 The United States government has acknowledged its effects, but still, you can find this synthetic hormone in all forms of oral birth control nowadays.

-According to research done by the experts, this can cause cell proliferation and even breast cancer in the long run.
+According to research done by experts, this can cause cell proliferation and even breast cancer in the long run.

 Fire Retardants (PBDEs)